-OVERVIEW ne As a freelance VFX (visual effects) artist and a 2003 graduate of UAT with a B.A. in Multi Media, David Shorey helps to create movie and television magic through special visual effects and art design, art restoration and animation.
+OVERVIEV As a freelance VFX (visual effects) artist and a 2003 graduate of UAT with a B.A. in Multi Media, David Shorey helps to create movie and television magic through special visual effects and art design, art restoration and animation.
 David introduced us to new shortcuts and strategies," says Daniel Barone, VFX producer and compositor at The Institution, where David created magic for the Nickelodeon television series Supah Ninjas.
 "He loves to learn and loves to teach, in the same environment.
 It's cool to have someone interested in doing both.
-His education background definitely has contributed to him being so well rounded and adapting a real-world environment. in Usually we see people who only want to be told or only want to learn, not both.
+His education background definitely has contributed to him being so well rounded and adapting in a real-world environment.
+Usually we see people who only want to be told or only want to learn, not both.
 He introduced us to new shortcuts and strategies, and was eager to learn ours as well.
 David is an expert in Mocha software, and taught us many things.
-He's a fantastic guy."
+He's a fantastic guy." many movie and television projects-wielding his artistry in VFX, 3D Depth, CGI, post production, graphic design, stereoscopic composition, animation and restoration.
+To date, David has been involved in more than 50 Disney movie trailers and close to 10 movies including the 007 movie Quantum of Solace and Bobby.
+In the exciting and challenging new field of 3D conversion, David has been part of teams for The Last Airbender, The Green Hornet and Jackass 3D.
+His most recent accomplishments include work on Mission Impossible 3, the Nickelodeon television show Supah Ninjas and the movie Fred 2: Night of the Living Fred.
+Originally from Madison, Wis., David has worked on vfx artist Shares of the second se FILM CREDITS:

-CHALLENGES Breaking into the entertainment industry as a freelance VFX artist required David to move to California, immerse himself in the environment and establish connections.
-"When you're out in L.A. you're thrown into the big pond, which is very much a sink or swim environment," David explains.
+In 2008, David created the Special Effects for the James Bond film Quantum of Solace.
+CHALLENGES "When you're out in L.A. you're thrown into the big pond, which is very much a sink or swim environment," David explains.
 "There's a high level of expectation, especially if you're fortunate enough to land a job with any of the 'Big 6' film studios, such as Walt Disney Pictures/Touchstone Pictures, Paramount, Warner Brothers, 20th Century Fox, Columbia and Universal."